UC-Denver-Lynx-Robotics/combat-robot/software/README.md

 ### Components Of This Document

-- **Test/Example code**: All code written to test and different aspects of the robots.
+- **Test/Example code**: All code written to test different aspects of the robots.
 This code is for documentation purposes.
 - **Documentation & References**: Documentation for the code (further breakdown and explanations) & Documents of references used to build the software for the robots.

 ### Getting Started